philz-stizles/react-fire-events/README.md

     -- Good for chat applications
     -- Cost:
 2.)
 Firestore
-    -- Cost: Firestore is based on the number of queries -- It is optimized for reading data rather than writing data -- NoSQL database
+    -- Cost: Firestore costing is based on the number of queries so be mindful of this when you are using this.
+    -- It is optimized for reading data rather than writing data -- NoSQL database
     -- More structured and scalable than firebase